max-ieremenko/ServiceModel.Grpc/docs/migrate-wcf-faultcontract-to-global-error-handling.md

 ## Create server error handler

-In order to provide fault detail from server to client via gRPC, an server error handler is required.
+To provide fault detail from server to client via gRPC, a server error handler is required.
 The handler processes only 2 specific exceptions and ignores others:

 ``` c#
 internal sealed class FaultExceptionServerHandler : ServerErrorHandlerBase